 The USC Starfish Program generates funds wholly and solely for USC students, by way of staff, alumni and community donations to the USC Study Support Bursary.
 100% of all staff donations go directly to this Bursary, therefore allowing USC to grow the funds and assist more students in financial need.

 In 2018, USC received 2,601 applications for scholarships or bursaries from students hoping they could alleviate some of the significant financial burden incurred by study.
-USC was in a position to award 723 scholarships and bursaries in that year.
+USC was in a position to award 1143 scholarships and bursaries this year.
 It is the role of the Starfish Program to support as many students as possible who need our help!

 Each USC Study Support Bursary has a value of up to $2,000 and is paid in instalments to each recipient student over the semester, ensuring they have regular access to funds in order to cover costs associated with their study – for example: transport, internet costs, meals and text books.

 USC has Deductible Gift Recipient (DGR) status, so all donations over $2 from USC staff, alumni and the general community are completely tax deductible.